Linda McMahon: Early career

 In 1969, the McMahons moved to Gaithersburg, Maryland.
-McMahon worked as a receptionist at the corporate law firm of Covington & Burling; she translated French documents, trained as a paralegal in the probate department, and studied intellectual property rights.
+Linda worked as a receptionist at the corporate law firm of Covington & Burling; she translated French documents, trained as a paralegal in the probate department, and studied intellectual property rights.

-Financially, the couple fared poorly for several years and, despite her husband working 90 hours a week at a quarry, briefly received food stamps.
+Financially, the couple fared poorly for several years and, despite her husband working at a quarry, briefly received food stamps.
 In 1976, after a series of failed business ventures including financing stunt performer Evel Knievel's Snake River Canyon Jump, and while pregnant with Stephanie, McMahon and her husband filed for bankruptcy.

-By 1979, Vince decided to start his own wrestling company.
-He purchased the Cape Cod Coliseum in Massachusetts and founded Titan Sports, Inc. in 1980.
+By 1979, Vince decided to start promoting wrestling events at the Cape Cod Coliseum.
+He purchased the Coliseum in Massachusetts and founded Titan Sports, Inc. in 1980.
 The McMahons held small hockey and other sporting events in addition to wrestling at the Cape Cod Coliseum.
 At one point, Linda cooked meatball sandwiches to feed the fans at these sporting events.
 As the company grew, Linda assisted Vince with administration and used her knowledge of intellectual property law to assist in trademark protection for the company.
 During much of those early years, she had little interest in professional wrestling.

-In 1982, Vince McMahon purchased Capitol Wrestling, better known as the parent company of the World Wrestling Federation (WWF), from his father.
-He later expanded his market by airing WWF shows on national television.

 In 1983, the McMahons moved to Greenwich, Connecticut.
 They have six grandchildren.